UKRI Economic and Social Research Council logo

 • Developing ways to create kinder and more supportive communities as part of the ‘creating kinder communities’ initiative, which will be taken forward in collaboration with Dr Paul Willis from the University of Bristol by applying for further grant funding.

-Success will come in the form of engagement with housing providers and buy-in for the project outcomes, alongside interest in utilising the co-developed tools to help support their residents.
+Success has come in the form of engagement with housing providers and buy-in for the project outcomes, alongside interest in utilising the co-developed tools to help support their residents.

-To be able to tangibly measure this output the team will offer to visit villages and speak about the study and adaptation of the tools for use in their village post-award, and keep track of uptake of the toolkit and through the ARCO website.
+The team visited villages and spoke about the study and adaptation of the tools for use in their village post-award, and have tracked the uptake of the toolkit through the ARCO website.

-This project will strengthen links with a broader range of community organisations, and develop knowledge exchange activities.
-The team will work collaboratively with a growing sector (retirement communities in the UK) and establish the University of Surrey as an organisation at the forefront of work in this field.
+This project has strengthened links with a broader range of community organisations, and developed knowledge exchange activities.
+The team has worked collaboratively with a growing sector (retirement communities in the UK) and established the University of Surrey as an organisation at the forefront of work in this field.

-This project aims to co-create resources that will support older adults living in these kinds of communities, developing societal impact in a meaningful way.
+This project has co-created resources that will support older adults living in these kinds of communities, developing societal impact in a meaningful way.